DanAlbert/whdsched/README.md

 Adjust these values as necessary for your database environment.
 Once that is complete, for a first time set up you will need to create the database tables.
-This can be done with the load.mysql.php script found in scripts/.
-Run the script as follows:

-	$ php scripts/load.mysql.php -e production

-An alternative method is to simply run scripts/schema.mysql.sql in your database client such as the command line mysql or phpMyAdmin.
+Currently, the way to do this is to run scripts/schema.mysql.sql in your database client such as the command line mysql or phpMyAdmin.

 For existing installations, you'll have to examine the changes in the database schema and alter your tables manually.
 A schema migration solution is on the to